Isabella-Mitchell/lonely-house/docs/TESTING.md

 - View, add and edit reviews pages render as expected
 - Links are tested and proven to work
 - Users can update their information from the form.
-- Non-authetificated users cannot access reviews page.
+- Non-authenticated users cannot access reviews page.
 Redirected to home page

 <h2 align="center"><img src="TESTING/screenshots/reviews-view.jpg"></h2>